afet-yonetim-sistemi/.github/profile/README.md

 ## 🚀 I Want to Contribute

-To contribute to the project, you can join our [Discord](https://discord.gg/3DgKRNWGTw) server, review the relevant repositories, and contact volunteers to support us.
-You can also follow our [LinkedIn](https://tr.linkedin.com/company/afetyonetimsistemi) account to stay updated with our progress.
-All this information is also available on our website [afetyonetimsistemi.org](https://afetyonetimsistemi.org), which you can share with people around you.
+- You can join our server [Slack](https://join.slack.com/t/afetyonetimsistemi/shared_invite/zt-2s7h4ggpe-Cz_MLUXNyzqS2lmGLaIVBw) to review the relevant repotories, contact volunteers and become a part of the project.
+- You can review our Issues on [Jira](https://afetyonetimsistemi.atlassian.net/jira) and access all documents related to the project via [Confluence](https://afetyonetimsistemi.atlassian.net/wiki).
+- You can also be informed about the developments by following our [LinkedIn](https://tr.linkedin.com/company/afetyonetimsistemi) and [X](https://x.com/afetyonetims) accounts.
+- You can access all this information at the [afetyonetimsistemi.org](https://afetyonetimsistemi.org) website that we have developed ourselves and share the project with the people around you.

 ## 🎯 Project Goals